-The Epic Pass is a multi ski resort season pass program offered by Vail Resorts, which operates 37 ski resorts across the United States, Canada and Australia.
+The Epic Pass is a multi ski resort season pass program offered by Vail Resorts, which operates 41 ski resorts across the United States, Canada, Switzerland and Australia.
 In addition to providing access to their own resorts, the Epic Pass program has partnered with other resorts to broaden the ski resort access the Epic Passes provide.

-More than 20 different types of Epic Passes are available to purchase for the 2020-21 ski season.
+More than 25 different types of Epic Passes are available to purchase for the 2023-24 ski season.
 Each pass provides a unique combination of ski resort access and benefits, not to mention use restrictions.
-This season, each pass includes the Epic Coverage – insurance for pass holders who can’t use the pass due to certain personal events, including resort closure due to COVID-19.
+Each pass includes the Epic Coverage - insurance for pass holders who can't use the pass due to certain personal events or resort closure.

 The broad coverage passes (the Epic Pass, Epic Local Pass and Epic Day Pass) provide access to the widest range of ski resorts, including international resorts.
-Travelling might be more challenging than usual this season.
+Travelling still might still be challenging this season.
 But if you prefer flexibility and hope to ski different resorts, these are the passes you’ll want to consider.
 These passes also provide the most flexibility in terms of restrictions.

 The second group are the region-specific passes, which are valid at select Vail Resorts.
 Typically these passes have blackout date restrictions but they often provide pass holder discounts during those dates, such as half-price tickets and advanced lift ticket pricing.